John Emmons: Personal life

+Emmons was born in San Jose, California, but grew up in New Canaan, Connecticut.
+Emmons currently resides in Washington, Michigan.

 Playing career

-He also had a spell in Germany's Deutsche Eishockey Liga with Eisbären Berlin in 2002–2003.
-Drafted 122nd overall by the Calgary Flames in the 1993 NHL Entry Draft, Emmons played 85 games in the NHL and scored 2 goals and 4 assists for 6 points and picking up 64 penalty minutes.
+Emmons was drafted 122nd overall by the Calgary Flames in the 1993 NHL entry draft.
+He then played four seasons for Yale University before turning professional with the Dayton Bombers of the ECHL in 1996.
+Emmons played 85 games in the NHL and scored 2 goals and 4 assists for 6 points and picking up 64 penalty minutes.